swathii21/Movie-Mate/README.md

 # Movie Recommendation System using API Key

-This is a movie recommendation system project developed by [Elanthirayann](https://github.com/Elanthirayann).
+This is a movie recommendation system project developed by Swathi.
 The system suggests movies to users based on their preferences and past viewing history.

 ## Features